 Class 1: Calm, slow-moving rivers, perfect for beginners.

-Class 6: Rivers that are almost impossible to navigate safely, reserved for highly skilled professionals under specific circumstances.
+Class 6: Rivers that are almost impossible to navigate safely, reserved for highly skilled professionals under specific circumstances

 Knowing these classifications is vital for a safe and enjoyable river adventure, as it helps you choose a suitable river based on your skills and experience.

-Nepal offers a range of exciting river adventures with varying levels of difficulty:
+Nepal offers a range of exciting river adventures with varying levels of difficulty.

 Trisuli River: Located west of Kathmandu, it's perfect for day trips.
 This class 3-4 river has fun rapids and is suitable for a 2-day camping trip.

-Marsyangdi River: A newly opened river with thrilling rapids and scenic views.
+Marsyangdi River: a newly opened river with thrilling rapids and scenic views.
 It's a class 4 river with great camping spots and trips lasting 6 to 7 days.

-Our experienced guides have navigated all these rivers and prioritize your safety and enjoyment.
+Our experienced guides have navigated all these rivers and prioritized your safety and enjoyment.
 They provide instructions on paddling and choosing the safest route.
 We're thrilled to share our country, culture, and years of expertise with you, offering a unique opportunity to explore remote landscapes that can only be accessed through river trips.